reflectoring/reflectoring.github.io/_posts/2017-12-05-consumer-driven-contracts-with-angular-and-pact.md

 to define contract fragments by listing request / response pairs ("interactions") and sending them to a `pact-node` mock server.
 This enables us to implement consumer-driven contract tests from our Angular tests.

-{% capture notice %}
-#### Up-To-Date Dependency Versions
-At the time of this writing, `pact-web` 5.0.3-beta is already available.
-However, it does not work as expected yet.
-I will update the article as soon as I learn that `pact-web` 5 is out of beta.
-Let me know if you find out that any of the versions are not up-to-date anymore.

-{% endcapture %}

-<div class="notice--warning">{{ notice | markdownify }}</div>

 # Configure Karma